Ushering in a New Era of Internet Connectivity with Thread Networking Protocol

 Accelerating Time to Market

-With the rapid proliferation of devices for the Internet of Things, it’s ever more critical to get products from the idea stage onto store shelves as quickly as possible.
-Here are two ways Thread and Silicon Labs help accelerate time to market.
+With the rapid proliferation of devices for the Internet of Things, it’s even more critical to get products from the idea stage onto store shelves as quickly as possible.
+The following are two ways in which Thread and Silicon Labs help accelerate time to market.

 Understanding, adapting and tuning network level behavior is an important development phase in developing applications for mesh networks.
 Traditional solutions use wireless sniffers to remotely capture over-the-air networking transactions.
 Silicon Labs networking ICs build this capability in using a unique two-wire interface called Packet Trace that outputs every packet sent and received by the device appended with link quality information.
 This information can be aggregated across all nodes in the network into a single view using a tool called Desktop Network Analyzer, providing a complete and comprehensive view of all networking activity.
 Desktop Network Analyzer correlates all traffic into events and can decode Thread messages.
 Network activity can be logged over extended periods of time to identify issues that may be infrequent or occur intermittently in the network.

-We are entering a new era of Internet connectivity.
-The Internet of Things will eclipse the historic peaks of desktop computers, laptops and smartphones combined.
-Small, resource constrained devices will drive this growth in an incredibly wide array of applications.
+This is a new era of Internet connectivity.
+The Internet of Things will eclipse the historic peaks of desktop computers, laptops, and smartphones combined.
+Small, resource-constrained devices will drive this growth in an incredibly wide array of applications.
 From home automation to building security sensors, from farming irrigation to industrial process automation and from healthcare to personal hygiene.
 It will touch multiple aspects of our lives and change how we interact with our environment.
 Most of these devices will be wirelessly connected.
-Multiple wireless technologies exist that can provide IP connectivity, but we expect three solutions to dominate the connected home: Wi-Fi, Bluetooth Smart and 802.15.4 mesh networking protocols.
+Multiple wireless technologies exist that can provide IP connectivity, but three solutions are expected to dominate the connected home: Wi-Fi, Bluetooth Smart, and 802.15.4 mesh networking protocols.
 Thread is the future of mesh networking.
-It delivers on the promise of an IP-based mesh networking solution that is secure, reliable, scalable and optimized for low power operation.
+It delivers on the promise of an IP-based mesh networking solution that is secure, reliable, scalable, and optimized for low power operation.